You will arrive at ACE about 9:15 am and leave about 1:00 pm, after your class has eaten lunch. Buses must leave by 1:15 pm.

 The ACE experience is broken down into four main components; Pre-Flight Briefing, Ground School, Activity Stations, and Post-Flight Debriefing.
 ACE is designed to accommodate one class per day.
 The ACE curriculum is aligned to National and Arizona State Standards in all content areas.

 Upon arriving at ACE, students receive a brief orientation of the facility.
 The principles of flight, terminology, and the basics of the airplane are reviewed from lessons taught in the classroom.
 All students are briefed on the day's activities.

-Using Microsoft Flight Simulator, students practice their flying skills on the computer.
+- Using Microsoft Flight Simulator, students practice their flying skills on the computer.
 The "pilots" take off from Williams Gateway airport and practice landing at a nearby field.
-Pilots record the success of each flight in their "Pilot Log Book".
+Pilots record the success of each flight.

-At this center, students will be able to climb aboard the full motion flight simulator to take a "flight" with the aid of an instructor.
-Students describe their experience in their Pilot Log Book.
+- Students will be able to climb aboard the full motion flight simulator to take a "flight" and describe their experience in a short paragraph.

-The closing activity is a debriefing of the day's events with a question & answer session, a short video, and presentation of pilot “licenses”.
+The closing activity is a debriefing of the day's events with a question & answer session.